 If two molecules interact via a hydrogen atom, then so-called hydrogen bridges occur.
-Strong forces of attraction are formed between the positively charged hydrogen atom, and a free electron pair of a nitrogen, oxygen or fluorine atom.
+Strong forces of attraction are formed between the positively charged hydrogen atom, and a free electron pair of a nitrogen, oxygen, or fluorine atom.
 Hydrogen bridges are only formed with the most electronegative elements (N, O, and F).
 At this, there is a donator and an acceptor.

-In case of the donor, the hydrogen atom is bonded to a highly electronegative partner, whereby the hydrogen atom becomes the positive pole (positive partial charge) and the binding partner becomes the negative pole.
-The acceptors are generally covalently bonded nitrogen, oxygen or fluorine atoms, which possess a negative partial charge.
+In the case of the donor, the hydrogen atom is bonded to a highly electronegative partner, whereby the hydrogen atom becomes the positive pole (positive partial charge) and the binding partner becomes the negative pole.
+The acceptors are generally covalently bonded nitrogen, oxygen, or fluorine atoms, which possess a negative partial charge.

-Relevance of the hydrogen bridges in the biochemistry:
+The relevance of the hydrogen bridges in the biochemistry:

 - RNA: tRNA (formation of intramolecular hydrogen bridges)

 - Proteins: Formation of secondary structures (α-helix, β-sheet)

 Sigma bonds are types of bonds in a molecular structure that are formed by end-to-end overlap of atomic orbitals.
 Unless this type of overlap is possible, a sigma bond may not form.
 One simple sigma bond is the one present in an H2 molecule.
 Since an H atom only has an s-orbital, the overlap will be between two s-orbitals.